 The Ancient Egyptians wrote on papyrus, a precursor to paper.
 Papyrus sheets are made up of two layers of strips cut from the inner stem of the Cyperus papyrus plant.
 One layer is composed of vertically aligned strips and the second layer is composed of horizontally aligned strips.
 These strips are arranged in position after having been thoroughly soaked in water and then dried under pressure.
 Individual sheets are then pasted together and trimmed to form scrolls.

 The accessibility of the Egyptian papyri collection has been limited over the past few years due to condition issues.
 In 1848, the papyri scrolls were adhered to two paper supports, and tensioned around rigid wooden panels within glazed wooden frames.
 Although the paper was of high quality, prolonged and direct contact with the wooden support has contributed to the acidic degradation of the paper and subsequently, the papyrus.
 Furthermore, over time, as the temperature and relative humidity change, the papyri fibres expand and shrink and the naturally occurring salt content migrates and crystalizes within the layers.
-The build-up of internal stresses within the papyrus eventually results in layers cracking and lifting
+The build-up of internal stresses within the papyrus eventually results in layers cracking and lifting In the case of MS 1664, a surface coating was also applied at some point, most likely during the nineteenth-century mounting process, that has since yellowed and partially solvated resulting in tidelines.
+All of these factors contribute to rendering the papyrus too fragile to be safely handled.

 The initial investigation of MS 1664 has involved documenting the structure of the papyrus as well as its frame and supports.
 High-quality photo-documentation has been completed with Digital Resources Imaging Services and a sample of the surface coating has also been analysed by Trinity’s Centre for Microscopy and Analysis.
 The coating is believed to be a natural resin with some other unknown additives.
 Such coatings were not uncommon for mounters in the nineteenth century and the ingredients were often kept secret and thus, rarely published.